JennEYoon/deep-learning/readme.md

   * Github repo:  https://github.com/fchollet/deep-learning-with-python-notebooks
   * Best chapter was 12, Generative Models.
 Is largely unchanged from 1st ed.
   * Transformers section insufficient.
 Suppliment with many other sources, esp. image transformers.
   * Chp 10, 11 examples not good at demonstrating concepts.
-Not sure what temperature readings from one location show about time-series.
+Not sure what temperature readings from one location show about doing time-series.
 Results underwhelming.
-Text generation example not as good as other sources, Results also not good.
+Text generation example not as good as other sources.
+Results also underwhelming.
   * Chp 5 encoding, chp 9 advanced vision CNN - most important at concepts, other than 12.
-Text generation works better at fictitious Shakespear's sonnet, in others demos.
+Text generation works better at fictitious Shakespear's sonnet, as seen in others peoples' examples.
 RNN is punted mostly.
 See A. Geron book for fuller treatment.
-RNN still iseful for games play.
+RNN is still useful for games, e.g. Pong, Chess.
   * Chp 11 minor code errors, old unsupported command, typo function call, encoder not in same notebook as decoder.
 Colab only loads one notebook at a time, so all sections need to be in one Jupyter Notebook.
+  * Chp 1 exaggerates user numbers for Keras library relative to other Python libraries using a Kaggle 2021 user survey.
+Unnecessary since Keras is a foundational library in Python deep learning.
+Most users in the survey never entered a Kaggle challenge and never ran a deep learning model, so the results were heavily skewed towards newbies.
+Then he eliminated Scikit-Learn, which should have been a clear winner.
+Also PyTorch and Fastai libraries should have been in the running along with Tensorflow and Keras, but is not there.

 ### IIb.
 A. Geron, Handson-on Machine Learning 2nd ed, c 2019